edunham/slides/humanhacking/index.rst

     to mitigate: "YOU" do this, YOU do that...
 CPR training, same with delegation/leadership.

+    KNOWING SOMETHIGN WILL HAPPEN == KNOWING WHO WILL DO IT

     Somebody Else's Problem field, or SEP, is a cheap, easy, and staggeringly useful way of safely protecting something from unwanted eyes.
 It can run almost indefinitely on a flashlight/9 volt battery, and is able to do so